Steven24K/LibraryApp/README.md

 - count
 - filter

+- Also make a function using the existing `reduce` method on `Array` to transform an `Array` to a custom linked list.

 ### Exercise 2
 Applying the concept of currying, build a modular filter system where you can select an attribute from a dropdown and apply the content from the search box on the list of